October 30, 2019

 During the next academic year (2020–21), WAM, ICGC and the MDC will host Wafaa as a fellow.
 In preparation for the fellowship, Wafaa will visit the UMN campus on January 22 – 24.
 We invite you to meet the artist for information sessions and to brainstorm possibilities.
 You may choose to engage in a variety of ways, from attending a project presentation, to participating in group conversations, to one-on-one meetings with the artist.
 See the schedule of activities at the bottom of this email, and reach out to Boris Oicherman, Curator for Creative Collaboration at WAM (email@example.com) for detailed information on ways you might engage with this work.

-During the US invasion of Iraq in 2003 the College of Fine Arts at the University of Baghdad lost their entire library to looters who set fire to the collection.
+During the US invasion of Iraq in 2003, the College of Fine Arts at the University of Baghdad lost their entire library to looters who set fire to the collection.
 More than 70,000 books were destroyed.
 Thirteen years later, when Wafaa Bilal’s project 168:01 commenced, students at the college had only a few remnants for their study.
 In response, Wafaa created an artwork where gallery visitors exchanged art books for parts of the exhibit.
 Thus far, the project has collected and shipped over 5,000 books, and supported building a reading room for students.